 Correct us if we’re wrong, but your app was probably downloaded to resolve something in your user's life, right?
 Then, your app needs to be as simple as possible to use.
 Complex navigation, or one too many features, is only going to create an even bigger problem for your users.

-2. Keep Solving a Problem
+2. Keep Solving your users' Problems